7 Ways Elementary Music Teachers Can Build High School Programs

 My last student volunteer became a recorder tutor practicing with students in the hallway.
 This was beneficial to help students who had fallen behind.
 Students LOVED working with her and even students who excelled asked to take a turn to play for her.

-Attend and Publicize Middle School and High School Performances
+Attend and Promote Middle School and High School Performances

 Publicize middle school and high school performances on your website and include them in your newsletter.
 Put up fliers in your classroom.
 Does your high school do a yearly musical?
 Ask to schedule a field trip to watch the dress rehearsal.